 Continuing on the gravel road, the hike veers left again at 2 miles.
 The trail crests the Yonah Mountain summit at 2.2 miles, entering a wide-open, grassy mountaintop meadow dotted with stone campsite fire rings.
 The mountain’s green, rounded peak stands at 3166 feet, a 1400-foot climb from the trailhead far below.

 Side trails lead beyond the treeline that rings Yonah Mountain’s grassy summit.
 Views from these trails are gorgeous – but the drop-offs are sheer, sudden and extremely dangerous.
-If you choose to explore the summit without climbing gear, be extremely careful and stay well away from the edge: one slip or stumble could be fatal.
+If you choose to explore the summit without climbing gear, be extremely careful and stay well away from the edge.
+One wrong step or slip could be really bad news.

 Yonah Mountain: backpacking & campsites